LegeBeker/bypass-paywalls-tampermonkey/README.md

 ### New site requests
 Only large or major sites will be considered.
-1. First search 'Issues' to see if the site has been requested already.
-2. Visit an article on the site you want to bypass the paywall for and copy the article title.
-3. Open up a new incognito window (Ctrl+Shift+N on Chrome) or Private window (Ctrl+Shift+P on Firefox), and paste the article title into Google.
-4. Click on the same article from the Google search results page.
-5. If it loads without a paywall you can [submit a request](https://github.com/iamadamdev/bypass-paywalls-chrome/issues/new/choose) to add the site, otherwise my extension cannot bypass it either.

 Usually premium articles cannot be bypassed as they are behind a hard paywall.

+1. Make sure you have the uBlock Origin extension installed.
+2. First search 'Issues' to see if the site has been requested already.
+3. Visit an article on the site you want to bypass the paywall for and copy the article title.
+4. Open up a new incognito window (Ctrl+Shift+N on Chrome) or Private window (Ctrl+Shift+P on Firefox), and paste the article title into Google.
+5. Click on the same article from the Google search results page.
+6. If it loads without a paywall you can [submit a request](https://github.com/iamadamdev/bypass-paywalls-chrome/issues/new/choose) to add the site, otherwise my extension cannot bypass it either.

 ### Troubleshooting
 * This extension works best alongside uBlock Origin [for Google Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) or [for Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).